donejs/donejs/docs/guide.md

 Let's take a closer look at those properties:

-- `states` will just return a list of all available states by calling `State.getList({})`
+- `states` will return a list of all available states by calling `State.getList({})`
 - `state` is a string property set to `null` by default (no selection).
-Additionally, when `state` is changed we will also remove the dependent `city` selection.
+Additionally, when `state` is changed we will remove the dependent `city` selection.
-- `cities` will return `null` if no state has been selected, otherwise load all the cities for a given state by sending `state` as a query paramter (which will make a request like [http://localhost:8080/api/cities?state=IL](ttp://localhost:8080/api/cities?state=IL))
+- `cities` will return `null` if no state has been selected; otherwise, it will load all the cities for a given state by sending `state` as a query paramater (which will make a request like [http://localhost:8080/api/cities?state=IL](ttp://localhost:8080/api/cities?state=IL))
 - `city` is a simple string, set to `null` by default
-- `restaurants` will always be `null` unless both, a `city` and a `state` are selected.
-If both are selected, it will set the `address.state` and `address.city` query parameters which returns a list of all restaurants whose address matches those parameters.
+- `restaurants` will always be `null` unless both a `city` and a `state` are selected.
+If both are selected, it will set the `address.state` and `address.city` query parameters which will return a list of all restaurants whose address matches those parameters.

 ### Create a test

 View models that are decoupled from the actual presentation make it easy to test.
-We will use [QUnit](http://qunitjs.com/) as the testing framework by loading a StealJS friendly wrapper (`steal-qunit`) in `pmo/restaurant/list/list_test.js`:
+We will use [QUnit](http://qunitjs.com/) as the testing framework by loading a StealJS-friendly wrapper (`steal-qunit`) in `pmo/restaurant/list/list_test.js`:

 ```js
 // pmo/restaurant/list/list_test.js